Skip to main content

 When Balance Is Disrupted Symptoms of High Estradiol

 When you begin testosterone therapy, your body has more raw material to convert into estradiol.
-If this conversion process, known as aromatization, becomes overly active, can rise beyond their optimal range.
+If this conversion process, known as aromatization, becomes overly active, estradiol levels can rise beyond their optimal range.
 This hormonal imbalance can manifest through a distinct set of physical and emotional symptoms.
-One of the most well-known signs is gynecomastia, the development of breast tissue, which occurs because breast tissue contains that are stimulated by high circulating levels of estradiol.
+One of the most well-known signs is gynecomastia, the development of breast tissue, which occurs because breast tissue contains estrogen receptors that are stimulated by high circulating levels of estradiol.

 Another common symptom is water retention or edema, particularly in the extremities.
 This can create a puffy appearance and a feeling of bloating.
 Emotionally, elevated estradiol can lead to heightened sensitivity, mood swings, and even tearfulness that feels out of character.